Jake Brown (skateboarder)

 Jake Brown (born 6 September 1974) is an Australian skateboarder who specialises in transition skateboarding.
 He began competing in 1996 and regularly appears as a contestant in the X Games contest events.
 Brown has also successfully skateboarded the "MegaRamp" structure, on which he is the first person to ever perform a 720-degree rotation without grabbing his board as of September 2013.
 He lost control of his board while competing in the X Games in 2007, falling from a height of 14 meters (45 feet) and sustaining severe injuries.
-Despite this, he recovered and went on to win gold in the same tournament in 2009 and successfully defend his title in 2010.
+Despite this, he recovered and went on to win gold in the same tournament in 2009 and successfully defended his title in 2010.

 Early life

 Following the divorce of Brown's parents, he resided in Sydney with his mother until he was 12 years old, and then lived with his father, also in Sydney, until he was 16 years old.
 Brown left his arrangement with his father to relocate to Melbourne so that he could skateboard more frequently.